-The MGH Institute Aphasia Center assists adults who have partial or total inability to produce or understand speech as a result of brain damage caused by injury or disease such as people who have had a stroke.
-It is part of the Speech, Language, and Literacy Center in the Department of Communication Sciences and Disorders at the MGH Institute's Boston campus.
+The MGH Institute of Health Professions Aphasia Center assists adults who have a language disorder caused by damage to the brain, usually from a stroke or brain injury, that can affect speaking, listening, reading and writing.
+It is part of the Speech, Language, and Literacy Center (SLLC) in the Department of Communication Sciences and Disorders at the MGH Institute's Boston campus.

 Graduate students in the MGH Institute Master of Science in Speech-Language Pathology program provide diagnostic and therapy services to people with aphasia.
 The student clinicians are supervised by experienced faculty members in the MGH Institute Communication Sciences and Disorders department.

 - Rachel T. Pittmann, MS, CCC-SLP, CBIS, Coordinator of the Aphasia Center & Clinical Instructor

 - Suzanne Pennington, MS, CCC-SLP, Clinical Instructor